 Cost

 Increased Cost – Cost increases as skills diminish.
-With so many technologies the number of staff required is far higher than it would be if the technologies were in sync.
+With so many technologies, the number of staff required is far higher than it would be if the technologies were in sync.

 Increased Cost – With so many technologies, knowledge depth decreases.
-With decreased knowledge support costs increase.
+With decreased knowledge, support costs increase.

 Solution

 The Mashup Core gives all applications a common set of components and services.
-When a core component is enhanced all applications are enhanced.
+When a core component is enhanced, all applications are enhanced.

-Adopting a process of Continuous Improvement the effort to keep applications updated is far less than unexpected re-writes.
+Adopting a process of Continuous Improvement, the effort to keep applications updated is far less than with unexpected rewrites.

 Abandoned working code

-Code for an application that is abandoned because it works.
-Over time it’s forgotten and unattended to.
+This is code for an application that is abandoned because it works.
+Over time it’s forgotten and remains unattended.
 The day comes when the business needs new features or new OS changes and breaks the application.

 Example

 A nightly batch process/program that has run well for many years.
 It copies critical application data to applications that require it.
-Over time, the IT organization, has forgotten about this critical process.
+Over time, the IT organization has forgotten about this critical process.

 Cost